 Merck & Co., Inc., Sanofi Pasteur, Japan BCG Laboratory, China National Biotec Group, Serum Institute of India Pvt.
 Ltd., InterVax Ltd., GreenSignal Bio Pharma Limited (GSBPL), and Statens Serum Institute.

-This research report on the Global BCG Vaccine Market has been segmented and sub-segmented into the following categories and calculated market size and forecast for each segment until 2024.
+This research report on the global BCG vaccine market has been segmented and sub-segmented into the following categories and calculated market size and forecast for each segment until 2026.

-Based on demography, Paediatrics is a clear market leader accounting for more than three-quarters of market share and is likely to gain even more in the forecast period.
+Based on demography, Paediatrics is a clear market leader accounting for more than three-quarters of the market share and is likely to gain even more in the forecast period.
 BCG vaccine is infused to children in many countries just after the months of lactation.
 The vaccine is compulsory for infants in the countries where there is a prevalence of TB.
 Hence, the pediatrics segment leads the market in all the countries.

 1.1 Market Definition